DAY 2: BOLO issued for surrounding states as search continues for Columbus AMBER Alert infant, suspect

 On Tuesday, authorities identified Jackson as a suspect in the the kidnapping of Kason and Kyair Thomas in Columbus.
 The twins' mother left the boys in her car while it was running to go inside a Donatos Pizza and get a Door Dash order around 9:45 p.m.
 Monday, according to Columbus police.

-Restaurant workers told officers a homeless woman, identified as Jackson, was inside the pizza place and left when the twins' mother walked in, Columbus Division of Police Chief Elaine Bryant said during a press conference Tuesday afternoon.
+Restaurant workers told officers a homeless woman, identified as Jackson, was inside the pizza place and left when the twins' mother walked in, Bryant said during a press conference Tuesday afternoon.

 Around 4:15 a.m.
 Tuesday, a passenger at the Dayton International Airport found Kyair Thomas in the economy parking lot and brought him inside the airport, according to Linda Hughes, City of Dayton air service manager.
 The infant was in a car seat and wrapped in a blanket.
 He appeared to be healthy, Hughes said.